ychunhui/refarch-cognitive-analytics/docs/design/scoring-serv.md

 saved_model = ml_repository_client.models.save(model_artifact)
 ```

 Once deployed the service can be accessed via API.
 The code is in server/routes/features/WMLChurnServiceClient.js.
-The approach is to
+The approach is to:

 * Get an authorization token
 * Prepare the data for the service: customer record, tone analysis results...
 * Do a POST on the deployed scoring service.
 The parameters come from a config file or when deployed in kubernetes cluster from a configMap.